LEBaz2211/kubernetes_tutorial/DEPLOYMENT_TUTORIAL.md

 - A server or a local machine for k3s installation.
 - SSH access to the server.
 - Basic familiarity with Kubernetes concepts.
+(You should realy watch this [video](https://www.youtube.com/watch?v=wXuSqFJVNQA) if you are not familiar with Kubernetes)

 ## Step 1: Install k3s on Your Server